South Devon Railway Company: Construction from Newton to Laira

 The line was opened from Newton to Totnes for passengers on 20 July 1847, and for goods trains on 6 December 1847.
 The atmospheric system was still in operation as far as Newton, and locomotive haulage was used beyond.
 Brunel pressed ahead with the section from Totnes to Plymouth, and this included more engineering structures than the previous sections.
 A trial run to a temporary station known as Laira (at Laira Green on the outskirts of Plymouth) was made on 27 April 1848 and the Board of Trade Inspector, Captain Symons, visited on 29 April.
 Approval having been obtained, the line opened on 5 May 1848.
 Goods traffic was not carried until 13 September 1848.

 Laira was some considerable distance short of Plymouth.
 The Plymouth and Dartmoor Railway (P&DR) crossed the path of the SDR there and ran on alongside the River Plym to wharves near Laira Bridge.
 It was a primitive horse-drawn tramway used for bringing granite down to the riverside from near Princetown, although its traffic volumes had declined very considerably.
-The SDR had obtained Parliamentary authority to purchase this section of the P&DR, subject to agreeing terms with the owners, but the negotiations were frustratingly slow.
+The South Devon Railway Act 1844 included powers to purchase this section of the P&DR, subject to agreeing terms with the owners, but the negotiations were frustratingly slow.

 The SDR started to lay their new main line across the course of the P&DR at Laira without agreement, and the P&DR owners responded by depositing large blocks of granite there, blocking the SDR.

 The Laira station was immediately on the Exeter side of the Laira crossing, at the turnpike bridge.

 The only intermediate station was at Wrangaton (later renamed Kingsbridge Road), but additional stations at Brent, Ivybridge and Plympton were opened soon afterwards, and Cornwood was provided with a station in 1852.
 Double track was laid on Rattery Bank, and from Hemerdon to Laira Green.